matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 They help in understanding the performance and status of containers, making it easier to manage large-scale container deployments.

-2. NEW SECTION - KUBERNETES COMPONENTS
+NEW SECTION - KUBERNETES COMPONENTS.

 1) What are the Main Components of a Kubernetes Cluster?
 Answer: A Kubernetes cluster has two main types of components: the control plane and the worker nodes.
 The control plane